i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/7-PSMC-Motor-Speed/README.md

 <br/>

 Programmable Switch Mode Controller, PSMC is a high-performance pulse width modulator, PWM that can be configured to operate in one of several modes to support single or multiple phase applications.
+PSMC module has 16bit duty cycle resolution.
 <br/>